Chinx: 2013–15: I'll Take It From Here, Cocaine Riot 4 & 5, and Welcome To JFK

 On October 4, 2013, Chinx Drugz, now just going by "Chinx", announced he would release an EP via NuSense Music Group and Coke Boys Records, executive produced by Rick Steel titled I'll Take It From Here, in November 2013.
 On October 28, 2013, Chinx released "Feelings" featuring French Montana, the first single from the EP.
 On November 26, 2013, it was revealed that Coke Boys would release their fourth mixtape in December 2013.
 That same day, Chinx released his debut retail project, the previously announced EP I'll Take It from Here.

 He featured prominently on Coke Boys fourth mixtape, Coke Boys 4, released on January 1, 2014.
 On February 1, 2014, Chinx released the music video for "Feelings".
 In April 2014, Chinx revealed that his next mixtape would be titled Cocaine Riot 4 and released on May 15, 2014.
 He released Cocaine Riot 5 on December 25, 2014.
 He told XXL that his debut studio album would be titled Welcome To JFK.
 He was being considered for the 2015 XXL Freshman Class.

 On June 2, 2015, Chinx's first official single for his posthumous album Welcome to JFK was released through eOne Music.
 The track is titled "On Your Body".

 Murder

-On May 17, 2015, NYPD officers, responding to a call, found Chinx and another victim in a car at Queens Boulevard and 84th Drive.
-Chinx was transported to Jamaica Medical Center in Queens with gunshot wounds to his torso, where he was pronounced dead, at age 31.
-Two men who were already incarcerated on other charges have been re-arrested in connection with the murder.
+On May 17, 2015, Chinx was fatally shot in a drive‑by shooting in the Briarwood neighborhood of Queens, New York, at age 31.
+He was one of two victims found with gunshot wounds in the same area around 4 a.m. in New York.
+Officers from the 107th Precinct, in responding to a 911 call about the shooting, found two victims at the corner of Queens Boulevard and 84th Drive.
+Pickens was pronounced dead, with wounds to the torso, once he arrived at Jamaica Medical Center.
+He was 31.

+In December 2017, Quincy Homere and Jamar Hill were arrested and charged with second‑degree murder.
+The NYPD stated that Homere and Hill had a long‑standing feud with Chinx that escalated after an altercation at a concert.
+The alleged feud took place while Chinx and Homere were incarcerated together in September 2009, according to Lieutenant Richard Rudolph.
+“We’re not exactly sure what the fight was about, but our perpetrator Quincy probably got the worst of it and he wanted to get back at Chinx,” Rudolph told XXL.

+In July 2024, Homere pleaded guilty to first‑degree manslaughter and was sentenced to 23 years in prison.
+Queens District Attorney Melinda Katz said in a statement.
+"Homere fired numerous rounds into Pickens’ car while he was stopped at a red light in Briarwood and then fled, leaving the young man for dead.
+Nothing can undo what happened, but I hope today’s sentence brings some solace to Pickens’ loved ones as they continue to grieve."